 Not only did they pull out all the stops for this ultra-unique fashion show theme, they also made sure to replicate this theme in the clothes they sent down the runway!
 With pops of bold yellows, reds, and oranges, Jeremy Scott and Moschino truly created an experience.

 Fashion-wise, the clothes stuck to the construction theme — many of the pieces looked like they were made of caution tape and even the shoes looked like they were made of traffic cones!
 So cool and true to Jeremy Scott’s irreverent style.

 For the final show, I knew I wanted to end with another Chanel show.
 Chanel always goes above and beyond and that’s why they have two shows in the top five.
 This show caused a lot of buzz when it happened — it was all over fashion sites and even hit the mainstream TV news!

 Fashion-wise, the looks varied, but always included classic Chanel details.
-The outfit below, worn by Cara Delevingne, is a nod to Chanel’s classic jacquard style with a touch of new age distressing.
+The pink outfit worn by Cara Delevingne in the video thumbnail is a nod to Chanel’s classic jacquard style with a touch of new age distressing.
 The color scheme for this show included a lot of bright pops of pink that stood out against the neutral background.

 Which fashion show theme is your favorite?

 I hope all enjoyed this post — those were my top 5 best fashion show themes of the 21st century!
 Although it was hard to choose, these themes stood out from the pack and will be remembered in the fashion industry for years to come.

 What’s your favorite fashion show theme of all time?
 Have you ever thrown a themed fashion show?
 If you have any other favorite fashion shows, definitely don’t hesitate to add your favs in the comments!